Teck drops C$20.6 billion oil sands Frontier project, to take writedown

 In recent weeks, protesters have blocked railway lines in Ontario, Quebec and Alberta in solidarity with a British Columbia aboriginal band seeking to stop the construction of a gas pipeline over its land.

+Teck had told the government that for it to build Frontier, it needed a pipeline to be built, a partner and favorable oil prices.

+In addition, the company told regulators it expected long-term oil prices exceeding $95 per barrel during most of Frontier’s operations from 2026-2066 - a level they have not reached since 2014.

-Reporting by Amran Abocar and Rama Venkat; Editing by Peter Cooney, Richard Chang and Jacqueline Wong
+Reporting by Amran Abocar and Rama Venkat; Editing by Richard Chang and Jacqueline Wong